North Korea says Biden administration took wrong first step over latest missile test

-SEOUL (Reuters) - North Korea said on Saturday that the administration of U.S. President Joe Biden had taken a wrong first step and revealed “deep-seated hostility” by criticizing its self-defensive missile test.
+SEOUL (Reuters) - North Korea said on Saturday that the administration of U.S. President Joe Biden had taken a wrong first step and revealed “deep-seated hostility” by criticising its self-defensive missile test.

-North Korea on Friday claimed it had launched a new type of tactical short-range ballistic missile.
+North Korea on Friday said it had launched a new type of tactical short-range ballistic missile.
 Biden said the test violated U.N.
-Security Council resolutions but said he remained open to diplomacy with Pyongyang.
+Security Council resolutions but he remained open to diplomacy with Pyongyang.

 “We express our deep apprehension over the U.S. chief executive faulting the regular testfire, exercise of our state’s right to self-defence, as the violation of U.N. ‘resolutions’ and openly revealing his deep-seated hostility,” Ri said in a statement carried by the official KCNA news agency.